Archie makes his debut on Meghan and Harry’s South Africa tour

 Tutu-Gxashe joked, “You like the ladies,” to the baby, adding: “He’s going to be a ladies’ man.”

-During the meeting — which lasted roughly half an hour — PA Media also reported that Tutu said he was “thrilled” by the “rare privilege and honor” of meeting the young British royals.
+During the meeting — which lasted roughly half an hour — Tutu said he was “thrilled” by the “rare privilege and honor” of meeting the young British royals, PA Media also reported.

-Wednesday’s meeting was not the first time Prince Harry has met the 87-year-old retired archbishop.
+Wednesday was not the first time Prince Harry has met the retired archbishop.

 In 2015, he presented the South African statesman with the Insignia of an Honorary member of the Order of the Companions of Honour on behalf of the Queen, recognizing his services to UK communities and International Peace and Reconciliation.